kbastani/scorch/README.md

 Each backend service is highly available and in the form of a REST API, meaning that each application is running on multiple servers that are load balanced in a round robin fashion.
 When user registers, the frontend's microservice will orchestrate the creation of the new user's account.
 Let's call this service the *UI Service*.

 The UI service will first create a record of the user's new account.
-The initial state of the user's account is **SUBMITTED** and is stored in the UI service's exclusive database.
+The initial state of the user's account is **SUBMITTED** and is stored in the *UI Service's* exclusive database.

 The *UI Service* now needs to call the *Registration Service* to register the new user with the host system of the bank.
 The *Registration Service* then needs to orchestrate multiple calls (multi-phase commit) to two other microservices.